mvanzulli/simple_ClusterUY/README.md

 ---
 ## <span style="color:red">Executions
 Types of execution tasks:
-  -  **interactive** In some development phases is necessary to execuct fast and debug or test the code, for this interactive online task interactive type is the best solution, since the SLRUM gives priority.
-(Usally runs shorter than 30m )
+  -  **interactive** In some development phases is necessary to execute fast and debug or test the code, for this interactive online task interactive type is the best solution, since the SLRUM gives priority.
+(Usually runs shorter than 30m )
-        - To run a itneractive job with 30 min max type:
+        - To run a interactive job with 30 min max type:
   ```
   interactivo -g = srun --time+00:30:00 --pty bash